 I share this because an increasing number of people are embarking on entrepreneurial paths — and addressing this area of life is often an important part of career counseling.
 Technology and the internet have opened the freelance field enormously.
 Increasingly, people are writing articles and books, recording music, crafting art, offering information, doing graphic design — and selling their services and products without the "gatekeepers" of large companies.

-In addition, as (hopefully!) health care becomes more accessible for individuals and entrepreneurs, more and more people will begin to launch their own businesses.
-Entrepreneurism is what the United States is built on; thankfully, some of the walls that constrained it are falling.
+In addition, as health care is becoming increasingly accessible for individuals and entrepreneurs, more and more people will begin to launch their own businesses.
+Entrepreneurism is a proud tradition in our country; thankfully, some of the walls that constrained it are falling.

 As part of the career counseling process, I can help you to strategize, plan, and take action toward any creative or entrepreneurial activities that you have in mind.
 In this work, I usually weave in cognitive therapy approaches to help reduce procrastination, manage stress and anxiety, and resolve relationship conflicts.
 I always enjoy working with fellow entrepreneurs and creative folks.